hackal/Exp/README.md

 })
 </script>
 ```
 Notice that `numbers` array contains primitive values, so we can later access it just by relative variable `number`.
 On the other hand, `people` is an array of objects, so we have to access nested properties within `exp-for` as `person.age`.
-There is no limit on the nesting.
+There is no limit on the depth of the nesting.
 Also, beware of how Exp renders the `exp-for` elements.
 The following shall be generated for the snippet above,
 ```html
 <div id="banner">